Symphony No. 2 (Mahler): II. Andante moderato

 The second movement is marked Sehr gemächlich.
 Nie eilen.
 (Very leisurely.
 Never rush.)
 It is a delicate Ländler in A♭ major.

 It has two contrasting sections of slightly darker music.

 This slow movement itself is contrasting to the two adjacent movements.
 Structurally, it is one of the simplest movements in Mahler's whole output.
 It is the remembrance of the joyful times in the life of the deceased.

 III.
 In ruhig fließender Bewegung

 The third movement is a scherzo in C minor.
 It opens with two strong, short timpani strokes.

-It is followed by two softer strokes and then followed by even softer strokes that provide the tempo to this movement, which includes references to Jewish folk music.
+It is followed by two softer strokes and then by more even softer strokes which establish the tempo of the movement.
+After which the main theme appears in the violins, marked Sehr Gemächlich.
+Nicht eilen (Very leisurely.
+No rushing).

 Mahler quoted Hans Rott's Symphony No.1 third movement in this scherzo.

 Mahler called the climax of the movement, a blistering B♭m/C chord in triple-forte which occurs near the end, sometimes a "cry of despair", and sometimes a "death shriek".